Tooth Extraction Dentist: The Procedure, Risks, & Recovery

 What Are The Risks Of A Tooth Extraction?

-There are some risks a tooth extraction dentist faces that you should know about.
-However, if our dentist recommends a tooth extraction be done then the benefits will likely outweigh the risks.
+There are some minor risks a dentist faces that you should know about.
+However, if our dentist recommends a tooth extraction be done, then the benefits will likely outweigh the risks.

 While these are rare, other potential complications include: